-The carbon-carbonate data were determined by a Leco induction furnace combined with a Leco acid-base semiautomatic carbon determinator.
-Normally, the more precise seventy-second analyzer is used in place of the semiautomatic carbon determinator, but it was not used for these samples because of malfunctions.
+The shore-lab carbon-carbonate data were determined by a Leco induction furnace combined with a Leco seventy-second analyzer.

 The sample was burned at 1600°C, and the liberated gas of carbon dioxide and oxygen was volumetrically measured in a solution of dilute sulfuric acid and methyl red.
 This gas was then passed through a potassium hydroxide solution, which preferentially absorbs carbon dioxide, and the volume of the gas was measured a second time.
 The volume of carbon dioxide gas is the difference between the two volumetric measurements.
 Corrections were made to standard temperature and pressure.
-Step-by-step procedures are in Volume 4 of the Initial Reports of the Deep Sea Drilling Project and a discussion of the method, calibration, and precision are in Volume 9.
+Step-by-step procedures are in Volume 4 of the Initial Reports of the Deep Sea Drilling Project and a discussion of the method, calibration, and precision is in Volume 9.